iakovosevdaimon/GreekBART/README.md

 After the formation of the corpus, we executed the "src/pretrain/all_in_one_script.sh" to perform several tasks.
 Firstly, we divide the corpus into training and validation sets.
 Next, we tokenize and binarize our dataset.
 Finally, we initiate the pretraining of our model.

-For more details about the used tokenizer, see[LINK](https://github.com/google/sentencepiece)
+For more details about the used tokenizer, see [LINK](https://github.com/google/sentencepiece)

 ### Discriminative Tasks